LiloJill/WorkoutTracker/README.md

 Project's sequence:
 1. Import at least three persons' data from a csv-file (saved in the program under "Resources") and save it in a Person's list
-2. The persons should do several different workouts, which should be saved in a Workout's ist.
+2. The persons should perform several different workouts, which should be saved in a Workout's list.
-3. Statistics regarding the persons and the workouts should be exported in a csv-file (also saved under "Resources")
+3. Statistics regarding the persons and their workouts should be exported in a csv-file (also saved under "Resources")

 All these three sequence's steps should be simulated in the main class "WorkoutTracker".